Minneapolis and St. Louis Railway: Merger with C&NW

 By 1960, things were business as usual for M&StL.
 At the January 1960 board meeting, members received traffic and financial forecasts for 1960.
 The company was in good financial condition even as competition for freight from trucks, barges and other roads was eating away at M&StL's traffic base.
 In April, however, a company meeting was called at the M&StL office building in Minneapolis where Chairman Max Swiren and President Albert Schroeder got right to the point – the M&StL would become part of C&NW (returning control to Ben Heineman), pending approval by regulators and the boards of both companies.
 On November 1, 1960, the C&NW acquired the properties of the M&StL.

 It is unlikely that the M&StL would have survived the 1960s as a stand-alone company.
 The merger of the Hill Lines in 1970 would have eventually done in the company as M&StL enjoyed significant bridge traffic from both GN and NP.
 The BN merger would have meant a massive loss of bridge traffic as BN would have done what it could to keep that traffic on its own rails.
 M&StL was losing less-than-carload (LCL) traffic to the trucking and barge industries which eroded traffic further.
-The other Granger mergers as well as bankruptcies would have crippled M&StL remaining bridge connections.
+The other Granger mergers as well as bankruptcies would have crippled M&StL's remaining bridge connections.
 Losing out on the TP&W property in the mid-1950s was a significant setback for the company.
 Things might have turned out different for the M&StL had it been able to acquire the TP&W. Perhaps the company would have eventually merged with a partner other than C&NW.
 In the end, Chairmen Swiren and President Schroeder recognized that the losses the M&StL had already suffered – and other losses it was sure to suffer in the future – was a clear indication that merger was really the only option left for the company.
 So, the company was sold when its value was as high as the Directorate thought they could get for their company.